-The image shows a jālandhara (perforated window) on the northern section of the wall surrounding the navaranga, i.e. the mantapa (covered hall) in front of the garbhagriha (inner sanctum).
+The image shows a jālandhara (perforated window) on the northern section of the wall surrounding the navaranga, i.e, the mantapa (covered hall) in front of the garbhagriha (inner sanctum).

 The creation of Brahma depicted in this relief is based on the Vaishnava Purana.
 However, there are differing accounts of the creation of Brahma in other Puranas.
 According to Shiva Purana, for example, Shiva created Vishnu and Brahma.

-Carved in the square niches surrounding the main relief are some of Vishnu’s Dashavataras (Ten Avatars).
+Carved into the square niches surrounding the main relief are some of Vishnu’s Dashavataras (Ten Avatars).
 Expand the image to full view to view them.
 The avatars from left to right are: Matsyavatara (Fish), Kurmavatara (Turtle), Varahavatara (Wild Boar), Narasimhavatara (Man – Lion), Vamanavatara (Dwarf Brahmin), Parashurama (Sage holding an Ax), and Buddha.

 – Maha Vishnu seated on Adishesha – A beautiful sculpture carved in the mukhamantapha (veranda) of Cave – 3 of Badami caves